Fact check: Trump claims government shutdown would hurt military

 The Pay Our Military Act applied only to its fiscal year, though, so Congress would have to pass a similar bill this time in order to achieve the same outcome.
 But the 2013 version was entirely uncontroversial: It passed without a single "no" vote in the House and by unanimous consent in the Senate.
 The bipartisan agreement flies against Trump's claim that funding the military is "something the Dems care very little about."

 If they don't, it's possible the furloughed civilian employees could feel some impact.
-Before they were brought back in 2013, then-Undersecretary of Defense Robert Hale testified to Congress that the shutdown "seriously damaged morale" and affected some training activities.
+Before they were brought back in 2013, then-Undersecretary of Defense Robert Hale said at a press briefing that the shutdown "seriously damaged morale" in combination with unrelated sequestration cuts and affected some training activities.

 The military was also unable to pay death benefits to the families of fallen soldiers during the shutdown, which prompted widespread public outrage and was not addressed in the Pay Our Military Act.
 Eventually the government worked out an arrangement with a private charity, the Fisher House Foundation, to temporarily pay out the benefits and be reimbursed after the shutdown.